First, A Quick Glance at Hemp 101

 What does water soluble mean, and why is it important?

 Water soluble CBD is simply a manufacturing process that enables an efficient method of delivery into our bodies to increase bioavailability to enable the CBD to enter the system and absorb more rapidly and used more efficiently by our bodies.
-This is especially important for ingestible sprays and similar delivery mechanisms since the water solubility avoids the first pass metabolism and uptake of the goodness of the products by our liver prior to full utilization by our bodies.

 Why did you name your company Madrigal Creatives?